SAP/openui5-docs/docs/Using_Component_Configuration_c264d66.md

 The `doSomeStandardAction` method remains available without changes, as no method with the same name exists in the new controller.

 The `doSomeCustomAction` method is additionally available and you can use it, for example, in a view extension.

-The controller extensions are applied to all controllers with the specified name within the customized component, regardless of whether the controller is instantiated explicitly or belongs to a view.